mariamelmawardy/digital-transformation-agility-analysis/README.md

 Simple linear regression
 Multiple regression analysis
 Feature importance analysis
-Clustering (K-Means)
 Simulation (prediction of agility based on digital levels) Data visualization (scatter plot and bar chart)

 🔹 Key Findings

-There is a positive relationship between digital transformation and business agility.
+There is a clear positive relationship between digital transformation and business agility.
-Digital transformation explains approximately 60–64% of business agility (R² ≈ 0.60–0.64).
+Simple regression shows that digital transformation explains about 64% of business agility (R² ≈ 0.64).
+Multiple regression improves the model, explaining about 70% of business agility (R² ≈ 0.70).
 The most impactful factors include:
-Information sharing
+Information sharing between departments
-Access to updated information
+Access to updated business information
-Use of digital systems
+Use of digital systems in operations
-Clustering shows different types of organizations:
-High digital – high agility
-High digital – low agility (implementation gaps)
-Low digital – low agility
+Some factors showed weaker or negative impact, such as management support, likely due to indirect influence or similar responses across participants.
-Simulation results show that increasing digital transformation leads to a clear increase in predicted agility.
+Simulation results confirm that increasing digital transformation leads to higher predicted business agility, making the results more practical and easier to interpret.

 🔹 Tools Used

 Python
-Jupyter Notebook
+Google Colab
 Pandas
 NumPy
 Matplotlib